ISO 7637: Electrical Disturbances from Conduction and Coupling, and Electrical Transient Conduction Along Supply Lines of Road Vehicles.

-There three (3) sections to date for this standard.
+There are five (5) sections to date for this standard.
 The sections are:

 2) ISO 7637-2:2011 - Part 2: Electrical transient conduction along supply lines only

 This section specifies test methods and procedures to ensure the compatibility to conducted electrical transients of equipment installed on passenger cars and commercial vehicles fitted with 12 V or 24 V electrical systems.
 It describes bench tests for both the injection and measurement of transients.
 It is applicable to all types of road vehicles independent of the propulsion system (e.g. spark ignition or diesel engine, electric motor) Function performance status classification for immunity to transients is also provided.

 3) ISO 7637-3:2016 - Part 3: Electrical transient transmission by capacitive and inductive coupling via lines other than supply lines

 The fast transient pulse test uses bursts composed of a number of fast transient pulses, which are coupled into lines (I/O lines in particular) of electronic equipment.
 The fast rise time, the repetition rate and the low energy of the fast transient bursts are significant to the test.
 The slow transient pulse test applies a number of single pulses, as used for conducted transient pulse test, to the DUT.

 This section establishes a bench top test for the evaluation of the immunity of devices under test (DUTs) to transient transmission by coupling via lines other than supply lines.
 The test transient pulses simulate both fast and slow transient disturbances, such as those caused by the switching of inductive loads and relay contact bounce.

 Three test methods are described in ISO 7637-3:2007:

 B) the direct capacitive coupling (DCC) method; and